cbmartinez42/answer42blog/README.md

 ## Description
 This is an original full-stack application for a tech blog/forum.
 This application utilizes Sequelize, Express, bcrypt as well as the Handlebars template engine to access the MySQL database and present the user with a rich, fun experience while visiting the blog.

+The deployed application can be located at: https://hidden-thicket-72035.herokuapp.com/

 ### Features
 * The site is responsive and the navbar menu condenses to a hamburger-style menu on medium and smaller size displays
 * A custom favicon of the legendary Babelfish is displayed in the browser tab